SteffenBlake/docker-webhook-hugo/README.md

 * `HUGO_BRANCH` - The branch name you want to trigger builds with.
 IE `master`
 * `HUGO_SECRET` - The Secret value you set for your webhook on the Git Server
+* `HUGO_REPOSITORY` - The Clone URL for your repo (supports ssh, use SSH url if you want to use a private repo)

 # Volume Mounts